mexico86/mxco86-website/content/articles/mapping_for_team_alignment.md

 Without mapping we may have posed a question or proposed a solution with the intention of starting a conversation.
 This is easily misinterpreted as suggesting a preferred approach which can have the effect of shutting down the team's own ideas on how to proceed.
-The mapping process allows the generation and refinement of ideas to be owned by the group.
+The mapping process allows the group to own the generation and refinement of strategies, plans and techniques.

 ## Gaining Multiple Perspectives {#gaining-multiple-perspectives}

-As a team's approach to an activity is established, interaction and engagement with the mapping process can help broaden everyone's perspective.
+As a team is establishing an approach to an activity, interaction and engagement with the mapping process can help broaden everyone's perspective.
 For example, the concept of evolution of components is sometimes new to people.
-When components are considered in this way it may bring up new questions and perhaps offer a different viewpoint altogether.
-When a map is drawn on a whiteboard, and a component is in a particular evolutionary phase, the team may highlight how this relates to a particular problem and are able to discuss that in new terms.
-When information is in front of a group in a visual format it’s hard to miss.
+Considering components in this way may bring up new questions and perhaps offer a different viewpoint altogether.
+As the group maps out a domain on a whiteboard, and a component is in a particular evolutionary phase, the team may highlight how this relates to a particular problem and are able to discuss that in new terms.
+When information is in front of a group in a visual format it can help clarify the finer points.
 The mapping activity allows everyone to work together and often the key components of the work arise as emergent properties of this interaction.

 ## Highlighting the Shape of Work {#highlighting-the-shape-of-work}